In-depth IFRS for Banks and other Financial Institutions (5 days)

 - Comply with the extensive IFRS disclosure requirements, including accounting policies and changes in accounting policies, earnings per share, related parties, operating segments, and the qualitative and quantitative disclosures for financial instruments

-- Apply the IFRS requirements for recognition and measurement of assets, liabilities, revenues, expenses, gains and losses
+- Apply IFRS requirements for recognition and measurement of assets, liabilities, revenues, expenses, gains and losses

 - Calculate the effective interest rates for various financial instruments common to the banking industry and apply the effective interest method for recognition of interest income and expense

-- Differentiate embedded derivatives between those that must be accounted separately and those that do not require separation from their host instruments under IAS 39
+- Differentiate embedded derivatives between those that must be accounted separately and those that do not require separation from their host instruments under IFRS 9

-- Apply the IFRS requirements for hedge accounting, repossessed assets, loan commitments, loan fees, and financial guarantees
+- Apply IFRS requirements for hedge accounting, repossessed assets, loan commitments, loan fees, and financial guarantees

 Who should attend?